oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 # 1 Introduction

+JADN is an information modeling and schema bridging language.
+In the Internet Architecture Board's [Bridge Taxonomy](#bridge), a schema bridge "translates data expressed in a given data model to another one that expresses the same information in a different way."
+An information model defines the structure and content of application information and enables bridging by formally defining the conditions for two data objects to represent the same information.

-The Internet of Things (IoT) Semantic Interoperability (IOTSI) Report ([RFC 8477](#rfc8477)) draws a contrast between "tremendous" progress in standardizing protocols and the lack of standardized data:
+[RFC 8477](#rfc8477) (the Internet of Things (IoT) Semantic Interoperability (IOTSI) Report) describes a lack of consistency across Standards Developing Organizations (SDOs) in defining application layer data to enable interoperability:

-> *At the application layer and at the level of solution frameworks,
-> interoperability is not yet mature.
-Particularly, the work on data
-> formats (in the form of data models and information models) has not
-> seen the same level of consistency throughout SDOs.
-> One common problem is the lack of an encoding-independent
+> *One common problem is the lack of an encoding-independent standardization of the information,
-> standardization of the information, the so-called information model.*
+> the so-called information model.*

-JADN is an information modeling language created to formally define the Open Command and Control (OpenC2) protocol.
-Although not targeted at the IoT environment, it was designed to address the same problems identified in the IOTSI report:
+JADN addresses all of the needs listed in RFC 8477:

 * Formal Languages for Documentation Purposes